kmturley/django-client-templates/README.md

 Example showing how to render django templates client side.
 Sharing the same template code between the two!

+* Plate - Uses a Django raw_include tag + PlateJS to re-render templates in the browser
+* Angular - Uses django-angular module + AngularJS to re-render templates in the browser

 ## Installation

 Ensure you have Python and Django installed using the instructions at: